Azure/azure-cli/doc/authoring_command_modules/README.md

     * `[]` means this change is customer-facing and the message will be put into `HISTORY.rst`. `{}` means this change is not customer-facing and the message will **NOT** be included in `HISTORY.rst`.
     * If the component name is `Core`, the message will be written in `src/azure-cli-core/HISTORY.rst`.
 Otherwise, the message will be written in `src/azure-cli/HISTORY.rst`.
 2. [**Mandatory**] If it's a breaking change, the second part should be `BREAKING CHANGE` followed by a colon.
 In the case of hotfix, put `Hotfix` in this part.
 If it's related to fixing an issue, put `Fix #number` in this part.
 For other cases, this part could be empty.
-3. [**Recommendation**] If the change can be mapped into a command, then the next part could be the command name, followed by a colon.
+3. [**Recommendation**] If the change can be mapped into a command, then the next part could be the command name starting with `az`, followed by a colon.
-4. [**Recommendation**] Use the right verb with present-tense in original form to descibe what is done:
+4. [**Recommendation**] Use the right verb with present-tense in original form and capitalized first letter to descibe what is done:
     * **Add** for new features.
     * **Change** for changes in existing functionality.
     * **Deprecate** for once-stable features removed in upcoming releases.